 Indications for use

-Currently, the drug is used to treat purulent otitis media, sinusitis, open fractures with suppuration of soft tissues, trophic ulcers, that is, for any purulent processes.
+The drug is currently used to treat purulent otitis, sinusitis, open fractures with suppuration of soft tissues, trophic ulcers, that is, for any purulent processes.

 Doctors use Dioxidin in the following cases:

-• directly injected into the affected area for the treatment of peritonitis, cystitis, mastitis, soft tissue abscess, pneumonia and other infectious diseases of the abdominal cavity, urinary and biliary system, chest;
+• directly injected into the affected area for the treatment of peritonitis, cystitis, mastitis, soft tissue abscess, pneumonia and others infectious diseases abdominal cavity, urinary and biliary system, chest;

-• injected intravenously for the prevention of sepsis, meningitis and rapidly spreading purulent infection;
+• administered intravenously for prophylaxis against sepsis, meningitis and rapidly spreading purulent infection;

-• apply the ointment externally for ulcers, burns, treatment of purulent wounds.
+• apply ointment externally for ulcers, burns, treatment of purulent wounds.

-Dioxidine is often used in a hospital setting for washing the sinuses with sinusitis before and after surgery.
+Dioxidin is often used in a hospital setting to rinse the sinuses for sinusitis up to surgical intervention and after it.

 Contraindications and side effects

-Among the side effects during treatment the patient may experience:
+Among side effects during treatment The patient may experience:

 • malaise in the form of chills, headache, insomnia;